postlight/headless-wp-starter/README.md

 [Postlight](https://postlight.com)'s Headless WordPress + React Starter Kit is an automated toolset that will spin up three things:

 1. A WordPress backend that serves its data via the [WP REST API](https://developer.wordpress.org/rest-api/) and [GraphQL](http://graphql.org/).
-2. A sample React frontend powered by the [WP GraphQL API](https://www.wpgraphql.com/) which supports posts, pages, categories, menus, search, and user sign-in.
+2. A sample React frontend powered by the [WP GraphQL API](https://www.wpgraphql.com/), which supports posts, pages, categories, menus, search, and user sign-in.
 3. Another sample server-side rendered React frontend using [Next.js](https://github.com/zeit/next.js/) powered by the WP REST API.

 You can read all about it in [this handy introduction](https://postlight.com/trackchanges/introducing-postlights-wordpress-react-starter-kit).

 **What's inside:**

-- An automated installer script which bootstraps a core WordPress installation that provides an established, stable REST API.
+- An automated installer which bootstraps a core WordPress installation that provides an established, stable REST API.
 - A plugin which exposes a newer, in-progress [GraphQL API for WordPress](https://wpgraphql.com/).
 - The WordPress plugins you need to set up custom post types and custom fields ([Advanced Custom Fields](https://www.advancedcustomfields.com/) and [Custom Post Type UI](https://wordpress.org/plugins/custom-post-type-ui/)).
 - Plugins which expose those custom fields and WordPress menus in the [WP REST API](https://developer.wordpress.org/rest-api/) ([ACF to WP API](https://wordpress.org/plugins/acf-to-wp-api/) and [WP-REST-API V2 Menus](https://wordpress.org/plugins/wp-rest-api-v2-menus/)).